Keeping female guinea pigs can be a really great experience but sometimes they can do things that might seem strange.

 But sometimes when a female guinea pig is feeling a certain way then they can definitely spray some of their urine on what’s close to them.

-That can be on different surfaces in their cage, or on another female guinea pig, or just wherever the pee lands in general.
+That can be pee on different surfaces in their cage, pee on another guinea pig, or just wherever the pee lands in general.

 So that can sometimes look like it is random to us owners, but it’s definitely something that they can do and that you should look out for if you plan on adopting female guinea pigs at some point.